hectorlj/code_challenge_movie/README.md

 ### `webapp`

 The webapp directory contains the Vue.js app.
 It's built with Vue 2 and Nuxt 2.
-Go to its [readme](webapp/README.md) for more info on how it's built.
 To build and run the app use `npm run start-webapp` and open http://localhost:3000
 * If another service is running a random port will be assigned.